-CDC's Heart Disease and Stroke Prevention Program CDC works with public and private partners to prevent, detect, and treat risk factors for heart disease and stroke.
+CDC's Heart Disease and Stroke Prevention Program

+CDC works with state health agencies and other partners to prevent, detect, and treat risk factors for heart disease and stroke.
 CDC supports state-based heart disease and stroke prevention activities, the Paul Coverdell Acute Stroke Registry Program, Sodium Reduction in Communities Program, and the WISEWOMAN program.

-Continuing this funding level will allow CDC to provide critical resources for states to focus on this common and often preventable cause of death and disability.
+Funding this program at \$160,037,000 will allow CDC to continue to provide critical resources for states to focus on this common and often preventable cause of death and disability.